MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 Function that gets called to process received data must keep position of *last read value*, hence processing function is not thread-safe or reentrant and requires special attention.

-> The application must assure, DMA and UART interrupts utilize same preemption priority level.
+> The application must ensure DMA and UART interrupts utilize same preemption priority level.
-> This is the only configuration to guarantee processing function never gets preempted by itself (DMA interrupt to preempty UART, or opposite), otherwise last-known read position may get corrupted and application will operate with wrong data.
+> This is the only configuration to guarantee processing function never gets preempted by itself (DMA interrupt to preempt UART, or opposite), otherwise last-known read position may get corrupted and application will operate with wrong data.

 # Examples